 Reconstruction of the St. John Lateran Archbasilica

 Reconstruction of the St. John Lateran was commissioned by many Popes starting with Sixtus V , Innocent X, and Clement XII.
-The design of the new façade was completed in 1735 by Alessandro Galilei.
+The design of the new façade was completed by Alessandro Galilei in 1735.

 The doors of the main entrance are bronze and it came from the Roman Senate building that originally stood in the Roman Forum.
 There are twelve images in the church and these statues represent the apostles and disciples.
 The sculptures are made by Bernini while the frescoes are by Michelangelo.